vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 aditya V in sake 930 (I. A. vol. 16 pp. 15, 24).
 Tieqa-Head of a province.
 The word occurs in Kaut.
 V. I. TT -Ruler of a province.
 In the Prākrit form 'ratthika' the

-word occurs in the grant of Sivaskandavarman ( E. I. vol. I
+word occurs in the grant of Śivaskandavarman ( E. I. vol. I

 p.
 2 at p.
 5). treg.-Ruler of a district or province.
 Vide p.
 117 and note